ValentinBessonov/Municorn.Notification.Test/README.md

+To launch the application, go to the solution folder.
+Then build the application with the command:

-> docker build -t Municorn.TestApp
+> docker build -t municorntestapp .

+Then start the docker container

-> docker run -dp 3000:80 Municorn.TestApp
+> docker run -it --rm -p 5000:80 --name municorn_test_app municorntestapp